mgazdzik/plugin-ShortcodeTracker/README.md

 * Add integration test for redirect tracking,
 * Add support for at least one caching system (redis/memcache),
 * Improve HTML elements designs/styles,
-* Throw exception/signal in UI in case Shortener URL is not changed,
 * Introduce Shortener base URL validation (in Settings section),
 * introduce value object to store Shortcode,
 * handle case when given idsite has multiple domains assigned (currently it's only for main domain URL),